 Drought Resource Center

-CURRENT DROUGHT STATUS: Drought Watch
+CURRENT DROUGHT STATUS: Stage 1

 Latest update according to the U.S. Drought Monitor.